You can find more detailed information and what to expect from each subject below.

 Students investigate the ever changing natural and manmade world around them, looking at their material properties and using scientific principles to explain phenomena.
 Through practical experiments, from preparing hydrogen and testing this using the ‘squeaky pop test’ to rates of reaction experiments, including the sodium thiosulfate cross experiment, we encourage all students to work out for themselves answers to the wonders of the material world.

-Beyond the curriculum, there are trips to the Science and Natural History museums as well as competitions such as Top of the Bench, the Chemistry Olympiad and C3L6 where students are able to put their Chemistry skills against other schools.
+Beyond the curriculum, there are trips to the Science and Natural History museums as well as competitions such as the Cambridge Chemistry Race, Top of the Bench, the Chemistry Olympiad and C3L6 where students are able to put their Chemistry skills against other schools.
 Older students interested in a career in Medicine are also invited to engage with the highly – developed MedSoc, where speakers regularly come to speak to the students.

 Physics